Medical Grade Liquid Silicone Rubber

 Until LSR came along, medical device manufacturers had a difficult time finding materials that meet their criteria for custom silicone molded components and assemblies.

-Medical-grade silicone molding lends itself to dental and surgical dental applications, consumer health care products and other medical products and devices.Read Our LSR in the Medical Industry Guide
+Medical-grade silicone molding lends itself to surgical devices, drug delivery and fluid management products, diagnostic applications, wearable personal healthcare products, respiratory products, and wide range of other medical products and devices.Read Our LSR in the Medical Industry Guide

 What Is Liquid Silicone Rubber?